-Protecting the health and respecting the rights of participants are top priorities for everyone in the HIV Prevention Trials Network (HPTN), HIV Vaccine Trials Network (HVTN), and Microbicide Trials Network (MTN).
-Without volunteers, we would never be able to find new methods for preventing HIV infection.
+Protecting the health and respecting the rights of participants are top priorities for everyone in the HIV prevention research networks funded by the US National Institute of Allergy and Infectious Diseases.
+Without volunteers, we would never be able to find new methods for preventing HIV.

 A first step in protecting the rights of study participants is to give them information about the study before they join.
 This process is called informed consent.
 Clinic staff give people information about the study products and the study procedures, the possible risks and benefits to participants, and the rights that they have.
 These include the right to receive any new information about the study that could affect whether they want to stay in it, and the right to leave the study at any time.

 During the study, the clinic staff monitors participants to make sure the study products are not causing any health problems.
 The clinic staff also asks participants about any social problems they may experience from being in the study.
 If a participant has a health or social problem related to being in the study, clinic staff helps them.

 There are also several groups involved in protecting participants’ rights and well-being: